-Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights(1) (b) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights(2) (c) Number of Securities Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column(a)) (In millions, except prices) Equity compensation plans approved by security holders 13 \$ 51 (3) Total 13 \$ 51
+Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights(1) (b) Weighted A Exercise P Outstanding Warrant: Rights (In millions, excep rice of Options, s and (2) (c) Number of Securities Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column(a)) Equity compensation plans approved by security holders 11 \$ 45 (3) Total 11 \$ 45

-- (1) Includes only restricted stock units and performance shares outstanding under Applied's equity compensation plans, as no options, stock warrants or other rights were outstanding as of October 31, 2021. - (2) The weighted average exercise price calculation does not take into account any restricted stock units or performance shares. - (3) Includes 16 million shares of Applied common stock available for future issuance under the Applied Materials, Inc. Omnibus Employees' Stock Purchase Plan.
-Of these 16 million shares, 1 million are subject to purchase during the purchase period in effect as of October 31, 2021.
+- (1) Includes only restricted stock units and performance share units outstanding under Applied's equity compensation plans, as no options, stock warrants or other rights were outstanding as of October 30, 2022. - (2) The weighted average exercise price calculation does not take into account any restricted stock units or performance shares. - (3) Includes 14 million shares of Applied common stock available for future issuance under the Applied Materials, Inc. Omnibus Employees' Stock Purchase Plan.
+Of these 14 million shares, 1 million are subject to purchase during the purchase period in effect as of October 30, 2022.